isc-projects/bind9/doc/arm/reference.rst

     ``domain_name``
         A quoted string which is used as a DNS name; for example: ``my.test.domain``.

+    ``duration``
+        A duration in BIND 9 can be written in three ways: as single number representing seconds, as a string of numbers with TTL-style time-unit suffixes, or in ISO 6801 duration format.

+        Allowed TTL time-unit suffixes are: "W" (week), "D" (day), "H" (hour), "M" (minute), and "S" (second).
+Examples: "1W" (1 week), "3d12h" (3 days, 12 hours).

+        ISO 8601 duration format consists of the letter "P", followed by an optional series of numbers with unit suffixes "Y" (year), "M" (month), "W" (week), and "D" (day); this may optionally be followed by the letter "T", and another series of numbers with unit suffixes "H" (hour), "M" (minute), and "S" (second).
+Examples: "P3M10D" (3 months, 10 days), "P2WT12H" (2 weeks, 12 hours), "pt15m" (15 minutes).
+For more information on ISO 8601 duration format, see :rfc:`3339`, appendix A.

+        Both TTL-style and ISO 8601 duration formats are case-insensitive.

     ``fixedpoint``
         A non-negative real number that can be specified to the nearest one-hundredth.
 Up to five digits can be specified before a decimal point, and up to two digits after, so the maximum value is 99999.99.
 Acceptable values might be further limited by the contexts in which they are used.